Open Accessibility Menu

 It is important to understand that we will ask you to do your part to help protection the general population from getting radiation exposure from this drug.

-Case Study
+Case study

-Before: Figure 1 shows multiple areas of PSMA-uptake (the dark areas) which shows prostate cancer in the bones and and liver nodes.
+Before: Figure 1 shows multiple areas of PSMA-uptake (the dark areas) which shows prostate cancer in the bones and liver nodes.
 This was performed about one month before starting Pluvicto.

 After